How to Perform an SSL Migration

 Trust Signals: Moving to HTTPS can legitimize your business and build more trust because you are telling users that you are secured site.

 Additional Cost: To go HTTPS, you will require an SSL Certificate.
-Annual cost can range from $39 to $299.
+The annual cost can range from $39 to $299.
 There is also an extra charge for Certificate Warranties.

 Lots of Redirects: HTTP and HTTPS are two separate URLs, so you will have to duplicate your site and set up new “https” pages.
 Establishing redirects from all HTTP pages to HTTPS pages is critical.